What is the Dress Code in Iran?

-Women have to wear Islamic hijab.
-Which means that they have to cover their full body, and hair.
-Therefore, wearing Hijab in Iran may be the hardest thing for women, especially during summers.
+Women have to wear an Islamic hijab.
+Which means that they have to cover their full body and hair.
+Therefore, wearing Hijab in Iran may be the hardest thing for women, especially during summer.

 However, women become very modest in picking their Veil or Hijab.
 You may have heard that you must wear black scarves while traveling in Iran, which is not true at all.

 You will be definitely shocked by your arrival by understanding how Iranian clothing is stylish.
 Women usually take great care of how they look, and they wear clothes with a great sense of style.

 All about wearing Hijab in Iran